renaudcerrato/appengine-ip-to-location/README.md

 Simple (and fast) Google App-Engine API project to determine the city and the [ISO 3166-1 alpha-2](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2) country code based on caller's IP.

+May serve as a fallback for your Android applications if the GPS is unavailable.

 # How it works? #

 As a service to the app, App Engine adds the [following headers](https://cloud.google.com/appengine/docs/java/requests#Java_Request_headers) to all requests: